SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Compare this description with the Notes annotation, for example, which is completely freeform, devoid of any explicit or implied meaning, can't be filtered or searched on, and has no (natural) connections to ontologies or standardized export formats.
 :::

+### Where CVTs Are Used in TaxonWorks

+---

+CVTs appear in many places, including:

+* Specimens / Collection Objects (e.g., biocuration classes like "female", "larva")
+* Images and Depictions (e.g., predicates such as “view angle”)
+* Identifications (e.g., confidence values)
+* Citations and content  (e.g., topics describing what a publication is about)
+* Tasks using structured metadata (e.g., batch loading, DwC exports)

 ### Types of Controlled Vocabulary Terms

 ---